regras/pq-edhoc-tamarin/README.md

 ```
 ## Security considerations

-The artifact contains symbolic protocol models and does not process real cryptographic keys, credentials, personal data, or network traffic.
+The artifact is intended solely for scientific research and reproducibility and should not be used for operational deployment.
+The symbolic protocol models do not process real cryptographic keys, credentials, personal data, or network traffic.

-The verification is CPU- and RAM-intensive and may temporarily consume substantial host resources.
+The verification process makes intensive use of CPU and RAM; therefore, it may temporarily consume substantial host resources.
 Reviewers should execute it on a machine with sufficient available memory and avoid running it alongside critical workloads.

 ## License